Outpatient Hip Replacement

-Refraining from the use of general anesthesia allows his patients to minimize the most common post operative complaints of nausea, disorientation, and low blood pressure.
+Refraining from the use of general anesthesia allows our patients to minimize the most common post operative complaints of nausea, disorientation, and low blood pressure.
 These techniques and various medications significantly reduce blood loss during surgery, thereby eliminating the need for constant monitoring via lab work.
-This combined with Dr. Dodgin’s 10 years of experience in performing the anterior approach surgery to the hip, minimizes trauma to the muscle and surrounding hip tissue causing less pain and maximizing immediate function of the operative hip allowing patients to return to the comforts of their own home for rest and rehabilitation the day of surgery rather than staying in the hospital for two to three days.
+This combined with our expert's years of experience in performing the anterior approach surgery to the hip, minimizes trauma to the muscle and surrounding hip tissue causing less pain and maximizing immediate function of the operative hip allowing patients to return to the comforts of their own home for rest and rehabilitation the day of surgery rather than staying in the hospital for two to three days.

 Dr. Dodgin has taught and utilized anterior total hip replacement techniques for the last 10 years, Along with the originating surgeon, Dr. Joel Matta, Dr. Dodgin's teaching efforts originally spread this technique from California to Chicago and eventually elsewhere over the last 10 years.
 Now in Austin since 2008 he continues to push the envelope with joint replacement combined with emerging technologies such as robotics.